n42k/OpenRCT2/reports/report2.md

 A use case is a methodology used in system analysis to identify, clarify, and organize system requirements.
 The use case is a list of actions or event steps, typically defining the interactions between a role,also know as actor, and a system to achieve a goal.

-**Actor-** Actor models a type of role played by an entity, not an individual user of the system, that interacts with the system .
+**Actor -** Actor models a type of role played by an entity, not an individual user of the system, that interacts with the system .
 Actors are external entities such as people or other systems that interfaces with the developed system.

-**Development System-** The software made, it can be an application, a game,etc.
+**Development System -** The software made, it can be an application, a game,etc.

 A use case (or set of use cases) has these characteristics:
 * Organizes functional requirements.
 * Models the goals of system/actor (user) interactions.
 * Records paths (called scenarios) from trigger events to goals.
 * Is multi-level, so that one use case can use the functionality of another one.

+**TODO: add uml use cases diagram's**

 ## Domain Model<a name="domain-model"></a>
 	TODO: Domain Model